If you’re dealing with an iPhone 8 or iPhone 8 Plus problem you should try a fix from the list below before taking your phone into a store.

 You might also try resetting your iPhone 8’s settings to its factory defaults.
 Go to Settings, tap General, tap Reset, and tap Reset All Settings.
 This might take a few minutes to finish up and it will also cause the device to forget Wi-Fi passwords.

 If you’re dealing with Bluetooth issues in the car and those fixes don’t help, you’ll need to consult your car’s manual.
 If you’re unable to reset the connection you might want to make an appointment with customer service at your local dealership to see if they can help.

 If your iPhone 8’s speakers or microphone start acting up, here are some things to try.

-If you’re noticing a crackling sound, make sure you’re running the newest version of iOS 11. iOS 11.0.2 delivered a fix for this issue.
+If you’re noticing a crackling sound, make sure you’re running the latest version of iOS.

 Next, check the Ring/Silent switch on the side of your device to make sure it’s set in the right position.
 You might’ve accidentally nudged it while holding the phone.